Convergence analysis of GMRES applied to Helmholtz problems near resonances: Introduction

 For non-normal matrices, the Generalized Minimal Residual (GMRES) method is a Krylov method of choice~\cite{SaadSchultz1986GGM}.
 Although GMRES convergence has been widely studied and several bounds have been established, there is no universally applicable estimate for all classes of matrices~\cite{Embree2022HDA}.
-In particular, GMRES convergence in the case of discretized Helmholtz problems for different case scenarios remains an open problem due to its highly indefinite or non-self-adjoint nature, as seen in previous studies~\cite{Erlangga2007AIM,MarchandGalkowskiEtAl2022AGH,ErnstGander2012WII}.
+In particular, GMRES convergence in the case of discretized Helmholtz problems for different case scenarios remains an open problem due to its highly indefinite or non-self-adjoint nature, as seen in previous studies~\cite{Erlangga2007AIM,ErnstGander2012WII,MarchandGalkowskiEtAl2022AGH}.
 In addition, when the wavenumber is close to a resonance value, the number of GMRES iterations required to achieve a given tolerance can significantly increase.
-Due to the slow convergence of GMRES for these problems, acceleration techniques are usually required~\cite{Saad2003IMS,Vuik2018KSS}.
-A well suited preconditioner for Helmholtz problems is the Complex Shifted Laplacian (CSL)~\cite{RamosNabben2020TLS,RamosSeteEtAl2021PHE,GanderGrahamEtAl2015AGH}.
-Domain decomposition~\cite{DoleanJolivetEtAl2015IDD} and deflation~\cite{SpillaneSzyld2023NCA,GarciaRamosKehlEtAl2020PDM} are also used as methods of acceleration.
+Efficient acceleration techniques tailored for this class of problems must be used~\cite{Saad2003IMS,Vuik2018KSS}.
+This topic is currently the focus of extensive research within the community.
+Acceleration techniques have been developed specifically for Helmholtz problems and more generally for non-normal cases, for example Complex Shifted Laplacian (CSL) preconditioning strategies~\cite{ErlanggaOosterleeEtAl2006NMB,ErlanggaVuikEtAl2006CMI,CoolsVanroose2013LFA,GanderGrahamEtAl2015AGH,RamosNabben2020TLS,RamosSeteEtAl2021PHE}, domain decomposition methods~\cite{DoleanJolivetEtAl2015IDD,DoleanFryEtAl2025AWR}, and deflation techniques~\cite{GarciaRamosKehlEtAl2020PDM,DwarkaVuik2022SML,SpillaneSzyld2024NCA}.

 In this work, we focus on GMRES convergence for a class of quasi-resonant Helmholtz problems.
 Resonances are eigenvalues of the Laplace's operator in a given domain, where the Helmholtz problem~\eqref{eq:Helmholtz} becomes ill-posed.
 Quasi-resonances refer to an increasing sequence of wavenumbers where the norm of the inverse Helmholtz operator grows rapidly~\cite{GalkowskiMarchandEtAl2021ETH}.
-While previous studies have examined the impact of quasi-resonances on GMRES convergence~\cite{MarchandGalkowskiEtAl2022AGH}, further research is needed for a finer understanding in order to enhance the robustness of iterative solvers in these cases.
+Previous studies~\cite{MarchandGalkowskiEtAl2022AGH} provided estimates on the increase in the number of GMRES iterations for a sequence of quasi-modes as the frequency increases.
+Here, we aim at a new understanding of these convergence behaviors based on GMRES approximation of the underlying linear system's properties.
+We also provide suggestions for studying the robustness of iterative solvers in these cases.
+The contribution of deflation, which can be combined with preconditioning techniques, is highlighted.
+This is particularly interesting for cases involving quasi-modes and modes.